 - Heritage Tile — has flat-edge field tiles in lovely pastels.
 See the tile here.
 Added Oct.
 2017.

-- Florida Tile — This Kentucky company does not have “colors”, but it has a selection of neutrals.
+- Florida Tile — This Kentucky company does not have “colors”, but it has a selection of neutrals in their “Streamline” collection.
+I will keep them on this list in case they ever add colors.

-- Vintage Tile in Sacramento, Calif. — no website — Owner Andy Rosten wrote me: “We have a large stock of numerous manufacturers of discontinued tile from 1930s to 2000, and we offer free identification of those seeking to match existing installations as well as many retro colors and ship all over North America.
-We welcome you adding us to your source list: Vintage Tile, 1619 E St, Suite B, Sacramento CA 95814 916-451-8424.
+- Vintage Tile in Sacramento, Calif. — website added in 2018 (thanks, Hernan!) — Owner Andy Rosten wrote me: “We have a large stock of numerous manufacturers of discontinued tile from 1930s to 2000, and we offer free identification of those seeking to match existing installations as well as many retro colors and ship all over North America.
 In addition to wall and counter tile, we also carry many 8″ discontinued floor tiles and several 12″ floor tiles from Dal and Florida Tile.”

 - Ebay — It’s my experience that there is an increasing number of what I’ll call “smaller vendors” who find tile locally, then sell it on ebay.
 Sometimes in large varieties.
 Set up your searches and start watching.
-Note: Ebay vendors, don’t leave your links in comments — there are too many and they come in go.
+For example, Match My Tile on ebay(affiliate link) tends to source New Old Stock.
+Note: Ebay vendors of occasional finds, don’t leave your links in comments — there are too many and they come in go.
 I’d rather leave it general like this.

-- Other sources for hard-to-find replacement tiles: Finding replacement tiles in the exact right color can be very difficult, because there were so many makers back in the day.
-You can try longtime local tile stores — ask what’s in their backrooms or warehouse; salvage places; Re-Stores; ebay, etc. Readers have reported success asking neighbors, who may have renovated or be renovating and have a the color they need.
+- Other sources for hard-to-find replacement tiles: Readers have reported success asking neighbors, who may have renovated or be renovating and have a the color they need — and whose house may have tile original purchased from the same place as yours.
 You might also need to “borrow” tile from your own bathroom, taken from someplace inconspicuous and reinstalled in a more visible spot; if you take this route, get with your own professionals to assess what you are working with before proceeding; remember to Be Safe/Renovate Safe.

 Some things to think about if you are looking for replacement tiles: